RAIRLab/EG-Theorem-Proving-in-PMH/src/Chapter1/sheetOfAssertion.md

  the *and* was removed.
 Otherwise, the sentence
 "I have a cat, and this cat's name is Jerry," and the above Sheet of Assertion are equivalent in meaning.

-Alone, this is not too powerful[^1].
+Alone, this is not too powerful[^2].
-If, once, you were in a hurry and forgot a conjunction or two in writing something down, it could be said that you developed your own Sheet of Assertion. **Why does this matter?**
+If, once, you were in a hurry and forgot a conjunction or two in writing something down, it could be said that you developed your own Sheet of Assertion.

+**Why does this matter?**

 If we had some compact way of representing statements on the sheet, we would be able to store and evaluate the whole truth of some large collection of statements at once.
 Chapter 1.2 details this compact representation in discussing The Atom.

+[^1] An interesting consequence of this is that these statements do not have to be in any particular spatial relationship aside from being on the same sheet at the same time.
+No statement must necessarily be visible to the eye, evidenced in PMH's Draw and Proof Modes.
+No statement must necessarily be next to a related statement in position, either.
+If some Sheet of Assertion was a thousand miles long, a statement written at mile 0 is still in conjunction with a statement written at mile 1,000.

-[^1] Of note now, but not worth detailing yet, is that other logics use the symbol ∧ to denote conjunctions.
+[^2] Of note now, but not worth detailing yet, is that other logics use the symbol ∧ to denote conjunctions (not uppercase lambda!)
 This is one example of several in the EG System where the set of symbols was cut down.
-This assists in an otherwise complex process of understanding what one is even looking at in other logics.
+This assists in an otherwise complex process of understanding what one is even looking at in all logics.